tomastheo/tensorflow-predictor-test/README.md

 # Tensorflow prediction test

-Test tensorflow for predicting prices in the future
+Test tensorflow for predicting prices in the future.
+Just an experiment